-Otago vs. New Zealand Trends
+Waitemata DHB vs. New Zealand Trends

 In New Zealand during 1990-2007, preterm birth rates increased, with the most rapid increases occurring during the late 1990s.
 Rates reached a peak in 1998-1999 and then declined slightly.
-In Otago preterm birth rates increased during the 1990s, reached a peak in 2000-01 and then declined, with rates during the past 8 years being higher than the New Zealand average (Figure 9).
+In Waitemata DHB the pattern was similar, with preterm birth rates increasing during the late 1990s, but flattening off more recently.
+Throughout this period, preterm birth rates in Waitemata DHB were similar to the New Zealand average (Figure 9).